 To calculate your potential payout is relatively simple.
 All you need to do is some quick math of dividing the numerator by the denominator and multiplying the wager by your answer.

-Therefore if your wager on the Pittsburgh Penguins is $10 then the formula would be:
+Therefore if your wager on the New Jersey Devils is $10 then the formula would be:

 10 x (4/1)